 Sebastopol Community Apple Press

-The Apple Core of Slow Food Russian River operates the Sebastopol Community Apple Press at the Luther Burbank Gold Ridge Experiment Farm in Sebastopol during apple season – from August through October.
+The Apple Core of Slow Food Russian River operates the Sebastopol Community Apple Press at the Luther Burbank Gold Ridge Experiment Farm in Sebastopol during apple season – from August to October.
 Use of the press is a community service.
-There is no charge to use the press, but we ask users to volunteer.
+There is no charge to use the press, but we ask users to volunteer and to give donations to help support our work.

 • Directions to the Luther Burbank Gold Ridge Experiment Farm, 7777 Bodega Ave., Sebastopol CA 95472